Telstra Endeavour

 The Telstra Endeavour is a submarine cable connecting Sydney and Hawaii.
-The cable went live in October 2008, with a capacity of 1.28 terabits per second in the future (currently at 80 gigabits per second.)
+The cable went live in October 2008, with a capacity of 1.28 terabits per second in the future (currently at 100 gigabits per second).
 It was proposed on 28 March 2007 by Telstra, the largest telecommunications carrier in Australia.

+Initially with a lit capacity of 80 Gbit/s, Telstra announced an increased capacity to 100 Gbit/s in January 2015.